alitel/DEC-VSXXX-to-PS2-mouse-adapter/README.md

 This project aims to provide instructions to build a (reasonably) cheap Arduino-based alternative adapter allowing the use of a PS/2 mouse with certain DEC vax and alpha workstatoins.
 In my case, I have a VAXstation 3100 and a DEC 3000 AXP machine, so I have created both the adapter and cables to connect it to both machines.
 Both systems work well.

 Please keep in mind, this is a very rough little personal project.
 I ended up using an Arduino mega because I had one lying around -- it's bulky, but also provides a hardware serial1 port.
 I was unable to get the SoftwareSerial arduino libraries to work reliably on other Arduinos (eg Uno, nano).
-An Adruino Nano Every would likely work, and a MUCh smaller and more elegant adapter could be fabricated with a pretty simple pcb using a proper PS2 and db9 connector and a basic max232 type ttl-to-rs232 circuit instead of the separate adapter like I've used.
+An Arduino Nano Every would likely work, as it has a hardware Serial1 (I believe).
+With a Nano Every a much smaller and more elegant adapter could be fabricated with a pretty simple pcb using a proper PS2 and db9 connector and a basic max232 type ttl-to-rs232 circuit instead of the separate adapter like I've used.

 I also tried (briefly) using an ESP8266 dev board that I had also lying around, but was unable to get stable operation of the PS2 handling software.
 Probably doable though, and possibly a cheaper route than the Arduino boards.